MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ![image](https://github.com/user-attachments/assets/343ebc60-8e81-4dc4-8167-a96a7ef944e4)

-Now to cover the Link Port trimming, which will be applicable to all the shell types.
+Now to cover the actual trimming required for letting the link port stick out, which will be applicable to all the shell types.

 ### Link Port Shell Trimming